 Brianna and Jaelin are a pretty solid case study for the Married Teen Vlogger (MTV from henceforth) in its early stages, but they’re by no means the first of their breed.
 In fact, there have been a number of high-profile MTV breakdowns in the past, and viewers have had the voyeuristic, schadenfreude-charged pleasure of watching a picture-perfect marriage between sexy people melt before their very eyes.

 But not everyone enjoys watching it — and experts find it straight up troubling.

-“I could see how having regular accounts of experiences and feelings and discussing them could be helpful in a marriage in a therapeutic context,” Elisabeth Feeney, a divorce lawyer in Los Angeles, tells Inverse.
+“I could see how having regular accounts of experiences and feelings and discussing them could be helpful in a marriage in a therapeutic context,” Elisabeth Feeney, a former divorce attorney in Massachusetts, tells Inverse.
 “From a legal standpoint, I can’t imagine anything that would be worse.”

 The teenage marriage success rate is as low as you would assume, though there are always the couples that defy the odds.
 Kate Figes, author of Couples: The Truth, explained to The Guardian in 2014:

 “If they want an expensive party, to be center stage for a day, because they have romanticized notions of finding their ‘soulmate’, or want the imagined extra security marriage might bring, they could be in for a nasty shock, and a speedy separation,” she said.
 “On the other hand there are people who marry, say, their childhood sweetheart, or the person they fell in love with at university.
 They grow up together.”